dkimhw/launch_school/js_109/resources.md

    2. Review that notes cover all the major topics
    3. Will also serve as a reference when you take the exam
 4. Initial Start
-   1. Build Starter Examples (Completed)
+   1. Build Starter Examples **(Completed)**
       1. Review the quizzes
       2. Review the exercises in JS101
-   2. Practice on codewars - start (Completed)
+   2. Practice on codewars - start **(Completed)**
-   3. Review notes (Completed)
+   3. Review notes **(Completed)**
-5. Refine the Notes
+5. Refine the Notes **(Completed)**
    1. Before I can refine - I need to start practicing and reading the notes and seeing if the notes are good enough
    2. Go through each lesson and read through areas where I am not familar and we need to add
       1. Really synthesize the different concepts into a succinct description of the different topics listed there
    3. Go through the quizzes again?
    4. Add to areas where I am weak
-6. Find more examples to walk through
+6. **Find more examples to walk through**
+   1. Find more to practice in LS basics
+   2. Create your code examples for all the specific topics and practice answering what the code is doing in certain situations and what it is an example of
+7. Create pre-made snippets.
+Like explaining filter, map - you don't want to be doing that
+   1. So separate note for that
-7. On Repeat
+8. On Repeat
    1. Practice CodeWars
       1. Precise language
    2. Practice Examples